jamespeapen/journals/src/neuroscience/neurodegeneration/genetically_determined_susceptibility_neurodegeneration_expression_inflammatory_genes.md

+---
-April 12, 2021
+date: April 12, 2021
+---

-# Genetically determined susceptibility to neurodegeneration is associated with expression of inflammatory genes
+# Genetically determined susceptibility to neurodegeneration is associated with expression of inflammatory genes {.unnumbered}

 October 2006